 Operational efficiency and flexibility are simply good "water management"; however, their importance is amplified in the context of maintaining the reliability of the Region's water supplies.
-Improvements to regional operational efficiency and delivery flexibility can be effected through structural improvements that enhance the efficient use of water conveyance and delivery canals, as well as non-structural improvements, which could include measures that seek to improve flexibility in the delivery of water for irrigation.
+Uncertainty related to surface and groundwater sources can put stress on inflexible water storage and conveyance systems to meet demand.
+One crucial case of this uncertainty involves potential changes in the amount, intensity, timing, quality, and overall variability of runoff and recharge.
+Climate change has and will continue to exacerbate runoff and recharge variability, necessitating the consideration of these parameters in plans for improving operational efficiency and flexibility in this 2019 update more than in prior IRWMs.
+Improvements to regional operational efficiency and delivery flexibility can be affected through structural improvements that enhance the efficient use of water conveyance and delivery canals, as well as non-structural improvements, which could include measures that seek to improve flexibility in the delivery of water for irrigation.
+Adapting to accommodate variations in recharge and runoff, though helped by these efforts, will be furthered by more sophisticated water storage projects in the Region so that unexpected deficiencies or surpluses of water can be better managed.
+One such example of an effort made by the Region to improve operational efficiency and delivery flexibility is the lining of the NKWSD Canal, discussed more in Chapter 5.
 The intent is to maximize the delivery of available surface water supplies to meet the annual average and critical-period regional water demands; capture and otherwise regulate short-term supplies, such as stormwater; minimize localized shortages; and identify additional sustainable water supplies at the regional and local level.
 Figure 4.5 illustrates the connection between this goal and the Measurable listed in Section 4.5.

-Figure 4.5 Connections between Measurable Objectives and Regional Goal #2
+Figure 4.5 Connections between Measurable Objectives and Regional Goal #2 intensity, timing, quality, and variability of runoff and recharge.